 Accident reports provide a wealth of information about what happened during a crash, including detailed descriptions of any damages sustained by each vehicle involved, as well as witness statements and traffic citations (if applicable).
 Looking into these elements can help drivers determine who is at fault and what kind of financial obligations may arise as a result of the incident.

-Obtaining Access to an Accident Report
+Obtaining Access to a Kansas Accident Report

 As stated previously, obtaining access to a police accident report may vary depending on where you live.
 A good rule of thumb is to gather the information that a police records department may ask of you when helping you locate the report.
 You will want to know which police department responded to the accident and wrote the official report.
 You will also want to know various details such as the time of day, date of accident, intersection or location of the accident, etc. Most police accident reports have identifying report numbers attached to them as well.